KyleMcMaster/MNISTAPI/README.md

 # MNISTAPI

-This is a demo of using the Convolutional Nerual Nwetwork demo from the Keras documentation in a Flask API.
+This is a demo of using the MNIST Convolutional Neural Network from the Keras documentation in a Flask API.
 Experimenting with deploying a model to a "production" environment.

 Use: